aybulgin/LinkBot/README.md

 - Keyword (What keyword related profiles you want to search.
 Ex: founder)
 - Pages (How many pages do you want to look for new connections)
 - Mode
-   MODE 1: Send invites to profiles based on people keyword search
+  1. MODE 1: Send invites to profiles based on people keyword search
-   MODE 2: Profile viewer based on on people keyword search
+  2. MODE 2: Profile viewer based on on people keyword search

 The script will open Firefox and look for people related to your keyword then send them a connection invite.

 ## Changelog
+- 0.2.1 - Error handling on connection invites and randomize main actions
 - 0.2 - Added a profile viewer and Mode argument to switch between functions
 - 0.1 - Simple script to send connection invites